 Due to the nature of heroin addiction, its affect on the brain’s chemical makeup, as well as the physical toll it takes on an individual, users will do their very best to mask a dependency on the drug.
 Beyond stumbling upon a loved one or friend actually engaged in abusing heroin, it’s important to have a well-rounded understanding of the drug itself, the tools or paraphernalia involved and it’s effect individuals.

-cut straws, rolled up bills or easily hidden objects that can used to snort heroin in powder form.
-Look for any small amount of residue on the tip of car or house keys.
+- rolled up bills – Easily hidden objects that can used to snort heroin in powder form.
+Look for any small amount of residue on the tip of keys

 Regular or long-term use of heroin will manifest in users physically because the chemical drive to avoid withdrawal and get the drug trumps everything else, including eating or basic levels of hygiene.
 Some of the signs of long-term use include: